mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 Now, anytime you want to open up your "digital pencil box" and see what you have to work with all you have to do is use the pull-down and select :guilabel:`Pencils`.
 The Resource Filter works the same way in other parts of Krita so be on the lookout for it!

 Resource Zooming
     If you find the thumbnails of the resources such as color swatches brushes and pattern to be small you can make them bigger or :guilabel:`Zoom in`.
-All resource selectors can be zoomed in and out of, by hovering over the selector and using :kbd:`Ctrl +` |mousescroll|
+All resource selectors can be zoomed in and out of, by hovering over the selector and using :kbd:`Ctrl +` |mousescroll|.

 Managing Resources
 ------------------

 As mentioned earlier Krita has a flexible resource management system.
 Starting from version 2.9 you can share various resources mentioned above by sharing a single compressed zip file created within Krita.

 The manage resources section in the settings was also revamped for making it easy for the artists to prepare these bundle files.
-You can open manage resource section by going to :menuselection:`Settings`   then :menuselection:`Manage Resources`
+You can open manage resource section by going to :menuselection:`Settings`   then :menuselection:`Manage Resources`.

 .. image:: /images/resources/Manageresources.png
    :align: center